Regional Transit Authority of Southeast Michigan

-The Regional Transit Authority of Southeast Michigan (RTA) is the agency with oversight and service coordination responsibility for mass transit operations in metropolitan Detroit, Michigan.
-The counties of Macomb, Oakland, Washtenaw, and Wayne are included in the agency's jurisdiction.
+The Regional Transit Authority of Southeast Michigan (RTA) is a public transit agency serving Metro Detroit and the Ann Arbor area in the U.S. state of Michigan.
+It operates the QLINE streetcar in Detroit, and coordinates and oversees the public transit services operated by DDOT, SMART, TheRide, and the Detroit People Mover.
+Its operating area covers the counties of Macomb, Oakland, Washtenaw, and Wayne.

-Overview
+Governance

-The RTA is governed by a 10-member board which includes two representatives from each county and one representative from Detroit appointed by the county executives, county commission chair of Washtenaw County, and Mayor of Detroit, respectively.
+The RTA is governed by a 10-member board of directors, which includes two representatives from each county and one representative from Detroit appointed by the county executives, county commission chair of Washtenaw County, and Mayor of Detroit, respectively.
 Additionally, one non-voting representative is appointed by the governor; this member chairs the board.
 Board members serve staggered three-year terms, and may be reappointed.
 Since members are permitted to serve until a successor is appointed, in effect, they may serve beyond a three-year term.
 They may not be a current elected official, employee of a county or city in the region, nor an employee of a transportation provider in the region.
 The board may employ a CEO to oversee the day-to-day operations of the authority.